 Any student granted Continuous Enrollment Status who hopes to receive transfer consideration for work done elsewhere must first obtain pre-approval from the Office of the University Registrar.
 Students must then provide the Office of Academic Advising with a properly documented statement attesting to his or her good standing at the institution from which the transfer credit would come.
 Additionally, an official copy of the student’s transcript must be made available to the Office of the University Registrar at Wake Forest University.

 If CES is granted during an academic term for medical reasons, the student may request that no grades be recorded for that semester.
-Such requests require the formal support of either the Student Health Service or the University Counseling Center, and the student’s standing in courses at the time of departure may be taken into consideration.
+Such requests require the formal support of either the Student Health Service or the University Counseling Center, and OAA must receive the aforesaid support by 5 P.M.
+EDT on the last day of full-term classes for that semester.
+The student’s standing in courses at the time of departure may be taken into consideration.
 The Committee on Academic Affairs has final authority on such requests.

 For students whose change to Continuous Enrollment Status is based upon mental health needs, it will be understood that in order to resume full- or part-time status, there must be a demonstrated period of stability which indicates a readiness to return to their academic program of study as determined by the student’s provider(s).
 Each case is considered individually.